Skip to content

 Heating and cooling a 2000 sq ft home can be expensive, but it doesn’t have to be.

-A heat pump is a great way to keep home comfortable while keeping the energy costs down.
+A heat pump is a great way to keep the home comfortable while keeping energy costs down.

 What Size Heat Pump For 2000 Sq Ft House

-For 2000 sq ft house, you will need a 4-ton or 48000 BTUs heat pump.
-This is because a 4-ton unit can cool and heat a home that is up to 2,000 square feet in size.
+For 2000 sq ft house, you will need a 4-ton or 48000 BTUs heat pump as a 4-ton unit can cool and heat a home that is up to 2,000 sq ft in size.
+You may need a larger unit if the home is over 2,000 sq ft.
+The climate will affect how often you use the heat pump and how much power it will need.

-Home Size (Square Feet)Heat Pump Size (In Tons)Heat Pump Size (In BTUs)
+Home Size (Square Feet) | Heat Pump Size (In Tons) | Heat Pump Size (In BTUs) |

-Note that if you live in a very hot or cold climate, you may need a heat pump larger than what is recommended for the square footage.
+Note: if you live in a very hot or cold climate, you may need a heat pump larger than what is recommended for the square footage.

 This is because a heat pump has to work harder in extreme climates.